Thérèse of Lisieux: Merciful love

 At age 14, Therese understood her vocation was to pray for priests, to be "an apostle to apostles".
 In September 1890, at her canonical examination before she professed her religious vows, she was asked why she had come to Carmel.
 She answered "I came to save souls, and especially to pray for priests".
 Throughout her life she prayed fervently for priests, and she corresponded with and prayed for a young priest, Adolphe Roulland, and a young seminarian, Maurice Bellière.
 She wrote to her sister "Our mission as Carmelites is to form evangelical workers who will save thousands of souls whose mothers we shall be."

-In October 1895 a young seminarian and subdeacon of the White Fathers, Abbé Bellière, asked the Carmel of Lisieux for a nun who would support – by prayer and sacrifice – his missionary work, and the souls that were in the future to be entrusted to him.
+In October 1895 a young seminarian and subdeacon of the White Fathers, Maurice Bellière, asked the Carmel of Lisieux for a nun who would support – by prayer and sacrifice – his missionary work, and the souls that were in the future to be entrusted to him.
 Mother Agnes designated Therese.
-She never met Father Bellière but ten letters passed between them.
+She never met Bellière but ten letters passed between them.

-A year later Father Adolphe Roulland (1870–1934) of the Society of Foreign Missions requested the same service of the Lisieux Carmel, before entering the mission field of Sichuan, West China.
-Once more Therese was assigned the duties of spiritual sister.
+A year later Adolphe Roulland (1870–1934) of the Paris Foreign Missions Society requested the same service of the Carmel of Lisieux, before entering the mission field of Sichuan, West China.
+Once more Therese was assigned the duties of "spiritual sister".
 "It is quite clear that Therese, in spite of all her reverence for the priestly office, in both cases felt herself to be the teacher and the giver.
 It is she who consoles and warns, encourages and praises, answers questions, offers corroboration, and instructs the priests in the meaning of her little way".

 Final years

 Therese's final years were marked by a steady decline that she bore resolutely and without complaint.
 Tuberculosis was the key element of Therese's final suffering, but she saw that as part of her spiritual journey.
 After observing a rigorous Lenten fast in 1896, she went to bed on the eve of Good Friday and felt a joyous sensation.
-She wrote: "Oh! how sweet this memory really is! […] I had scarcely laid my head upon the pillow when I felt something like a bubbling stream mounting to my lips.
+She wrote: "Oh! how sweet this memory really is! ...
+I had scarcely laid my head upon the pillow when I felt something like a bubbling stream mounting to my lips.
 I didn't know what it was."
 The next morning her handkerchief was soaked in blood and she understood her fate.
 Coughing up of blood meant tuberculosis, and tuberculosis meant death.
 She wrote, "I thought immediately of the joyful thing that I had to learn, so I went over to the window.
 I was able to see that I was not mistaken.
 Ah! my soul was filled with a great consolation; I was interiorly persuaded that Jesus, on the anniversary of His own death, wanted to have me hear His first call!"